Madagascar Dragon Tree (Dracaena Marginata) Care Guide

 - Plant cuttings in the soil and they will start rooting after 1-2 weeks

-Spider mites, scales, and mealy bugs can attack your dragon tree if you’re not careful.
-To prevent them from ever getting near it, mist the leaves of your plant with water every so often.
-If you notice an infestation, add some liquid soap to the water and mist more aggressively.
+Spider mites, scale insects, and mealy bugs can attack your dragon tree if you’re not careful.
+To prevent them from ever getting near it, mist the leaves of your dragon plant with water every so often.
+If you notice an infestation, add some insecticidal soap to the water and mist more aggressively.
 That should kill them all.

 For serious infestations, either rid yourself of the plant or get an systemic insecticide.